-Section 123.44 indicates bottling of beer for home consumption is permitted.
-Presumably that means that home manufactured beer that would be bottled “for individual consumption in a private home” is also legal.
-Home wine making for personal use is specifically permitted by Section 123.56.
+Section 123.144 indicates bottling of beer for home consumption is permitted.
+The statute was amended in 2013 to specifically allow for beer bottled for personal use to be removed from premises where it was bottled for personal use, so long as it is not offered for sale or exchanged for any consideration.
+Presumably that means that home manufactured beer that would be bottled "for personal use" is also legal.
+Home win making for personal use is specifically permitted by section 123.56.

 It is unlawful to manufacture for sale, sell, offer or keep for sale, possess, or transport alcoholic liquor, wine, or beer except upon the terms, conditions, limitations, and restrictions enumerated in this chapter.